Ayako Egawa wrote from Japan:

 Try and enjoy Yuzu, when you find it!

 Thanks for sharing the Yuzu Winter Solstice tradition with us Ayako!
 Happy Winter Solstice.
 Now we can be happy in the fact that the days will start to get longer.

 *According to GreenAnswers.com the Winter Solstice is at exactly the same time all around the world.
 That’s why it’s on the 22nd in some places and on the 21st elsewhere.

-This artilce was posted on Tuesday, December 21st, 2010 at 11:13 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Japan, Seasonal, Winter, Winter Solstice.
+This article was posted on Tuesday, December 21st, 2010 at 11:13 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Japan, Seasonal, Winter, Winter Solstice.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.